Cultural Highlights of Bhutan, Nepal and Tibet

 Today we are going to visit Bhaktapur Durbar Square first.

-“Durbar” means “Palace” in Nepalese language.
-There are three famous Durbar Squares in Nepal, one is in Kathmandu, one is in Bhaktapur, and the last in Patan.
+"Durbar" means“Palace" in Nepalese language.
+There are three famous Durbar Squares in Nepal, one is in Kathmandu, one is in Bhaktapur, and the last is in Patan.
 After the 6th.
-King of Malla Dynasty died, all his three sons wanted to be the new king, so they controlled three different places and fight each other.
+The King of Malla Dynasty died, and all his three sons wanted to be the new king, so they controlled three different places and fought each other.
 These three Durbar Squares were built during that time.

 Bhaktapur Durbar Square is bigger than the other two squares.
-There are many temples, statues and palace over 500years history there, thus it’s called “The Treasure of Medieval Nepalese Art” and “Outdoor Museum” as well.
+There are many temples, statues, and palaces over 500 years of history there, thus it's called "The Treasure of Medieval Nepalese Art” and "Outdoor Museum" as well.

-After lunch, we are going to Nagarkot, 35km from Kathmandu.
-It’s called the “Viewing Deck of the Himalayas” because it’s the best place to see the overall perspective of the Himalayas.
-It used to be the secluded place of the Nepalese rulers, but since 70’s it became the most popular place to enjoy the sunrise and sunset.
-The peak season is from Oct. to Mar. every year.
+After lunch, we are going to Nagarkot(2175m), 35km from Kathmandu.
+It's called the“Viewing Deck of the Himalayas" because it's the best place to see the overall perspective of the Himalayas.
+It used to be the secluded place of the Nepalese rulers, later it became the most popular place to enjoy the sunrise and sunset.
+The peak season is from Oct. to Mar. every year..

 Stay overnight in Nagarkot village